sftpgo/docs/docs/installation.md

 ### Docker

 For setup instructions, image details, and access to our Docker registry, please refer to the dedicated [Docker page](docker.md).

+### Service account

+Run the service with the least privileges it needs: access to the configured home directories and to its own data, and nothing else.

+The Linux packages register SFTPGo as a systemd service running under the dedicated, unprivileged `sftpgo` account, which owns the packaged data directories; on Windows the service runs as `LOCAL SYSTEM` unless a different identity is set, as described [above](#windows).

+Running SFTPGo under a privileged account is supported and a few deployments need it, for example to set per-user ownership on uploaded files on Unix-like systems.
+File operations, hooks, command actions and plugins then run with the privileges of that account.

+:warning: SFTPGo is a single process and does not switch to an operating system user per connection: the permissions granted to the SFTPGo user are the boundary between clients, and the operating system enforces no boundary of its own.
+A privileged service account widens what the service can reach and leaves that boundary as the only one, so provision the home directories and the paths leading to them as described in [Local filesystem](localfs.md#symbolic-links).

+The `chmod` and `chown` permissions, both part of the default `*` set, need attention in this setup.
+On Unix-like systems a client holding them can set any mode, `setuid` included, and any owner on the files of its own tree: where those clients can also execute files, this amounts to acting as the service account.
+Under an unprivileged account the chown fails and a setuid bit confers no more than that account.
+On Windows the mode maps to the read-only attribute and ownership is left untouched.

+Where a privileged account is required, apply one of these mitigations:

+- remove `chmod` and `chown` from the permissions of the users: the requests are refused
+- set `setstat_mode` to `1` in the `common` section of the configuration: requests to change mode, owner and times are accepted and ignored, which suits clients that send them on every upload
+- on Unix-like systems, mount the filesystem that holds the home directories with `nosuid`: a setuid bit on a file grants nothing when the file is executed, however the bit was set

+SFTPGo logs a warning at startup when it runs as root.

 ### Adding a license key